 Press Control+Alt+S to open the IDE settings and then select.

-In the left-hand pane that lists all the existing server configurations, click Add and select In-place from the list.
+The left-hand pane of the Connection tab, that opens, lists all the existing server configurations.
+Click and select In-place from the list.

 Both the HTTP and the HTTPS protocols are supported.

 In the Local path field, specify the full path to your project root folder.
-Type the path manually, or click and choose the folder in the dialog, that opens.
+Type the path manually, or click and select the folder in the dialog, that opens.

-In the Web path field, type the path to the project root folder relative to the server document root specified in the server configuration file.
+In the Web path field, type the path to the project root folder relative to the server document root that you specified in your server configuration file.